nasrat-v/nm_objdump/README.md

 # OBJDUMP
 GNU objdump displays information about one or more object files.

-The options control what particular information to display.
-This information is mostly useful to programmers who are working on
-the compilation tools, as opposed to programmers who just want their program to compile and work.
+- Display summary information from the overall header of each of the objfile files

- See man objdump for more informations.
+- Display the full contents of any sections requested.
+By default all non-empty sections are displayed See man objdump for more informations.

  # Format
  These tools use the C ELF structure (Executable and Linking Format).
 See man elf.

- 32 bits and 64 bits architecture are both supported.
+x86-64 and i386 architecture are both supported.

 # Compile